cloudbank-project/image-research-computing-tutorial/README.md

 Jupyterlab environment.
 When using the instructional image for this tutorial there should be a notebook listed on the left called `chlorophyll.ipynb`.
 You may click on this notebook to open it and explore the contents.

+## Idiosyncratic Cloud Matters

+This section covers some details of the main program that may or may not apply.

+- If you are attaching Elastic Block Storage (EBS) which is informally seen as 'additional disk drives beyond your root drive' you may need to mount those drives before they are usable
+- If your EC2 instance includes device store drives: These are ephemeral and will evaporate when you stop the instance.
+It is therefore unwise to put anything on these volumes that you expect to access in the future.

 ## Using Jupyterlab